A clock with $8\times10^{-19}$ systematic uncertainty: Abstract

 \section{Abstract}

 We report an optical lattice clock with a total systematic uncertainty of $8.1 \times 10^{-19}$ in fractional frequency units, representing the lowest uncertainty of any clock to date.
 The clock relies on interrogating the ultra-narrow ${}^1S_0 \rightarrow {}^3P_0$ transition in a dilute ensemble of fermionic strontium atoms trapped in a vertically-oriented, shallow, one-dimensional optical lattice.
-With $10^5$ atoms in Wannier-Stark eigenstates of this lattice, we measure record atomic coherence time and measurement precision reaching below $1 \times 10^{-19}$~\cite{bothwellResolvingGravitationalRedshift2022}.
-Such clock precision, together with imaging spectroscopy, enables precise control of collisional shifts as well as the lattice light shift~\cite{aeppliHamiltonianEngineeringSpinorbit2022,kimSr1ACStark}.
-To address two remaining large systematic effects, we measure the second order Zeeman coefficient on the least magnetically sensitive clock transition, and we precisely determine the $5s4d$ $^3D_1$ lifetime to reduce the dynamic black body radiation shift uncertainty.
+Using imaging spectroscopy, we previously demonstrated record high atomic coherence time and measurement precision enabled by precise control of collisional shifts and the lattice light shift.
+In this work, we revise the black body radiation shift correction by evaluating the $5s4d$ $^3D_1$ lifetime, necessitating precise characterization and control of many body effects in the $5s4d$ $^3D_1$ decay.
+Lastly, we measure the second order Zeeman coefficient on the least magnetically sensitive clock transition.
 All other systematic effects have uncertainties below $1 \times 10^{-19}$.